RailBuild

 In a tight three-week window, I led a UX overhaul that clarified navigation, secured fast access to specs for pros, and created a guided "Quote Request" path that reduced drop-offs.

-RailBuild’s existing site was confusing for its three core user groups:
+RailBuild's existing site was confusing for its three core user groups — each with fundamentally different goals:

-- Homeowners needed inspiration and plain-language guidance to request a quote confidently
+Needed inspiration and plain-language guidance to request a quote confidently — but found dense, technical-first content.

-- Contractors needed product clarity, options, and a straightforward path to pricing/quotes
+Needed product clarity, options, and a straightforward path to pricing — but hit dead ends and unclear CTAs.

-Key friction points: Hard-to-find technical docs, competing content (marketing vs. specs), and a "Request a Quote" flow that lacked context.
+Hard-to-find technical docs, competing content (marketing vs. specs), and a "Request a Quote" flow that lacked product context.

 Visual Experience